Ekweh-Onyinyechukwu/5yrs-Bike-s-Analysis-Features/README.md

 All dataset and reports do not represent any company,institution or country but just a dummy dataset to demostrate the capabilities of powerbi

 ## INTRODUCTION:
-This 5years Analysis on the features of the different bikes has presented a fascinating dataset to uncover valuable insights, so as to get descriptive analysis on the dataset that encompasses the various features of the various bikes
+This 5years Analysis on the features of the different bikes has presented a fascinating dataset to uncover valuable insights, so as to get descriptive analysis on the dataset that encompasses the various features of the various bikes.

+## THINGS TO BE NOTED OUT

 ## HOW THIS CAN BE ACHIEVED